-This study consists of four parts: the literature review will contain information regarding entrepreneurship and financing; the research methodology will provide information regarding the completion of the study; the findings and analysis will contain the outcome of the research, and; the conclusions will include a discussion of the results.
+This study builds on the original study by Howard (2017) and consists of four parts: the literature review will contain information regarding entrepreneurship and financing; the research methodology will provide information regarding the completion of the study; the findings and analysis will contain the outcome of the research, and; the conclusions will include a discussion of the results.

 2. Literature Review

 2.1.
 Influences to Entrepreneurship